Irrotational Contact Fields: Test Cases

 \subsection{Oscillating Conveyor Belt}

-This first test is particularly helpful at illustrating the artifacts introduced by strongly coupled formulations such as the SAP and Similar models.
-A $1 \text{ kg}$ box with sides of length $0.05\text{ m}$ is placed on top of a conveyor belt oscillating back and forth along the $x\text{-axis}$ at $1\text{ Hz}$ with amplitude $0.2\text{ m}$, Fig. \ref{fig:belt_shematic}.
-The friction coefficient between the box and belt is $\mu=0.7$.
-Even though the SAP and Similar models of dissipation are different, we find that $d=500\text{ s/m}$ for Similar and $\tau_d=\times10^{-3}\text{ s}$ for SAP, lead to solutions with comparable amounts of dissipation.
+This test illustrates artifacts in the strongly coupled SAP and Similar approximations.
+A $1 \text{ kg}$ box with $5\text{ cm}$ sides is placed on a conveyor belt oscillating at $1 \text{ Hz}$ with $0.2 \text{ m}$ amplitude (Fig. \ref{fig:belt_shematic}).
+Friction is $\mu=0.7$.
+Even though dissipation models are different, using $d=500 \text{ s/m}$ for Similar and Lagged and $\tau_d=10^{-3} \text{ s}$ for SAP yields comparable dissipation.

-Figure \ref{fig:belt_contact_velocity_and_force} shows contact velocity and force computed using a time step of $\delta t=0.01\text{ s}$.
-Contact between the box and the belt transitions back and forth between stiction and sliding.
-The Lagged model predicts zero motion in the vertical direction as the normal contact force balances the weight of the box, as expected.
-However, the SAP and Similar models exhibit noticeable artifacts in the normal direction during the sliding phase, where we observe a non-zero normal velocity due to the non-physical \emph{gliding} effect introduced by these models.
-The problem immediately goes away during the stiction phase.
-We also observe spurious transients in the normal force during the sliding phase --- as the slip velocity increases, so does the amount of \emph{gliding}, which in turn leads to a vertical acceleration and a small change in the normal force.
-A third spurious effect introduced by the SAP and Similar models are quick changes in the normal force caused by the impulsive transition from sliding into stiction --- as soon as the contact transitions to stiction, the gliding artifacts goes to zero, causing a sudden jump in the normal velocity in Fig. \ref{fig:belt_contact_velocity_and_force}, accompanied by quick peaks in the normal force.
+Figure \ref{fig:belt_contact_velocity_and_force} shows contact velocity and force computed using $\delta t=0.01\text{ s}$.
+Contact between the box and belt transitions back and forth between stiction and sliding.
+The Lagged approximation predicts no vertical motion, with the normal force balancing the box's weight as expected.
+However, SAP and Similar models show artifacts in the normal direction during sliding, with non-zero normal velocity due to the \emph{gliding} artifact, which disappears in stiction.
+Additionally, we observe spurious transients in the normal force during sliding --- as slip speed changes so does \emph{gliding}, causing vertical acceleration and thus normal force fluctuations.
+Finally, SAP and Similar introduce normal force spikes during the abrupt transition from sliding to stiction, when gliding vanishes causing a sudden normal velocity change (Fig. \ref{fig:belt_contact_velocity_and_force}).

 Figure \ref{fig:bel_convergence_position} shows a convergence study with step sizes $\delta t \in \{2\times10^{-3}, 10^{-2}, 5\times10^{-2}\}$.
-Both Lagged and Similar exhibit first order convergence, as expected, though the artifacts introduced by Similar (see Fig. \ref{fig:belt_contact_velocity_and_force}), cause higher errors than Lagged.
-Finally, we see in Fig. \ref{fig:bel_convergence_position} that SAP's error starts reaching a plateau at the smallest time step.
-This is caused by the lack of consistency in the model, for which the term $\tau_d\mu\Vert\vf{v}_t\Vert$ in \eqref{eq:sap_gliding_offset} does not vanish as the time step size is reduced.
+Both Lagged and Similar exhibit first order convergence, as expected, though the artifacts introduced by Similar (Fig. \ref{fig:belt_contact_velocity_and_force}), cause higher errors than Lagged.
+Finally, SAP's error plateaus at the smallest time step due to model inconsistency, where the term $\tau_d\mu\Vert\vf{v}_t\Vert$ in \eqref{eq:sap_gliding_offset} does not vanish as time step decreases.